ralna/GALAHAD/doc/Julia/rst-dir/presolve_functions.rst

 	*
 		- n

-		- is a scalar variable of type Int32 that holds the number of variables in the transformed problem.
+		- is a scalar variable of type INT that holds the number of variables in the transformed problem.
 This must match the value n_out from the last call to presolve_import_problem.

 	*
 		- m

-		- is a scalar variable of type Int32 that holds the number of general linear constraints.
+		- is a scalar variable of type INT that holds the number of general linear constraints.
 This must match the value m_out from the last call to presolve_import_problem.

 	*
 		- H_ne

-		- is a scalar variable of type Int32 that holds the number of entries in the lower triangular part of the transformed $H$.
+		- is a scalar variable of type INT that holds the number of entries in the lower triangular part of the transformed $H$.
 This must match the value H_ne_out from the last call to presolve_import_problem.

 	*
 		- H_col

-		- is a one-dimensional array of size H_ne and type Int32 that holds the column indices of the lower triangular part of the transformed $H$ in the sparse row-wise storage scheme.
+		- is a one-dimensional array of size H_ne and type INT that holds the column indices of the lower triangular part of the transformed $H$ in the sparse row-wise storage scheme.

 	*
 		- H_ptr

-		- is a one-dimensional array of size n+1 and type Int32 that holds the starting position of each row of the lower triangular part of the transformed $H$ in the sparse row-wise storage scheme.
+		- is a one-dimensional array of size n+1 and type INT that holds the starting position of each row of the lower triangular part of the transformed $H$ in the sparse row-wise storage scheme.

 	*
 		- H_val